DanRHoward/modelling-airbnbs-property-listing-dataset-/README.md

 Unlike our attempts to predict the *Price_Night* label using sklearn packages and neural networks, we are able to create a reliable predictive tool for the estimation of the number of bedrooms for a given property.
 From the metrics presented above, our model is reliable at predicting the number of bedrooms, with a mean accuracy score of over $76$%.
 This is specially since our model has 6 target class.

 However, we must we wary of handling this model in tackling certain data point to predict from.
 When breifly scrolling through the data which comprised the training, validation and test sets, a majority of properties have a bedrooms value of 1 or 2.
 This means that the model is well experienced with handling properties that containing 1 or 2 bedrooms.
 But there exist properties of 3 or 4 bedrooms.
 There also exists a property which contains 10 bedrooms!
 But the sparsness of these properties existance in our dataset means that our model is ill equipped to predict properties of this type.
 To rectify this problem, an expanded trainingset must be used which contains more examples of these properties to use for training.
-Furthermore, there does not exist a property which contains, for example, 7 bedrooms.
-This measn that for a classification prblem that does not have *7 bedrooms* as a target class to output, our model will always predict incorrectly when encounting these data points.
+Furthermore, there does not exist a property which contains 9 bedrooms exactly.
+This means that for a classification problem that does not have *9* as a target class to output, our model will always predict incorrectly when encounting these data points.

+But, this model, with a predictive power of $76$%, is a huge increase in success compared to a random model.
+With 8 classes to choose from, a random model would have a success rate of $12.5$%.
+Therefore our model, with a huge increase in success of $63.5$%, represents a very successful model to use when predicting the number of bedrooms within a property.
+These numbers heavily suggest a strong correlation between the features of the properties and the target label, bedrooms.

 ## Conclusion